NordicSemiconductor/asset-tracker-cloud-docs/docs/firmware/azure/BuildingUsingLocalSystem.rst

 Configure the project
 *********************

-If you haven't configured the firmware yet, follow the :ref:`configure the firmware instructions <azure-firmware-configuration>`.
+If you have not configured the firmware yet, follow the :ref:`instructions for configuring the firmware <azure-firmware-configuration>`.

 Then, move the :file:`~/nrf-asset-tracker/firmware.conf` file into ``~/nrf-asset-tracker/ncs/firmware``.